Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/shareable-image/standard/html/standard.md

-This component is used to show an image with a share icon, and a optional description.
+This component is used to show an image with a share icon, and an optional description.
 ### Standard
 ```html
 responsive: true